Author | Permission to Use Info

 There is no devastation greater than having your child commit suicide.
 We want to do everything in our power to prevent young people from feeling the level of despair and hopelessness that could cause this to happen.
 Tragically, sometimes their struggles fall under the radar of the adults who can help them until it is too late.

-In an anguished quest to understand what had led to their daughter’s tragic act, they had discovered through text messages and Facebook posts that Audrie had been sexually assaulted the week before she killed herself – and that the teen boys who did this had sent out a humiliating photo and comments that she believed had spread all over her school.
-Three days before she took her life, Audrie had written messages of despair on Twitter and Facebook, saying, “My life is ruined now!”
+In an anguished quest to understand what had led to 15-year-old Audrie Pott’s despairing decision to end her life, her parents and stepparents discovered through text messages and Facebook posts that Audrie had been sexually assaulted the week before she killed herself – and that the teen boys who did this had sent out a humiliating photo and comments that she believed had spread all over her school.
+Three days before her death, Audrie had written messages of despair on Twitter and Facebook, saying, “My life is ruined now!”

 None of the adults who love Audrie had any idea of what had happened to her until after she died.
 Choking back tears, her mother explained, “Teens live in a world of their own.”

 In honor of Audrie’s memory, I find myself asking, “In addition to holding the attackers accountable, is there anything we can learn from this tragedy that can help prevent future suffering?”
 The impact of technology on age-old problems of bullying, teen drinking, and sexual violence is one of these issues.

 According to some estimates, teens spend half their lives online.
 These electronic worlds are too dangerous for our kids to live in without the knowledge and guidance of the adults who love them.

 Too many times, adults don’t discover online messages about cyberbullying, parties with heavy drinking, or warning signs of despair or violence until after something terrible has happened, when the opportunity to take protective action is gone.